 So before you take your next trip, here are eight tips for using Tinder (or any app) to your advantage while you're traveling, according to dating experts.

-Vacations are a time to let loose and have fun, but that doesn't mean you shouldn't still be cautious and careful, and put your own safety first at all times when traveling.
+Vacations are a time to let loose and have fun, sure, but that doesn't mean you shouldn't still be cautious and put your own safety first at all times.

 In a similar vein, if you're using dating apps to meet people while traveling, it's always a good idea to keep someone in the loop about your date plans — before, after, and even during the date.